LopesManuel/Public-Subscriber-JAVA/README.md

 # Public-Subscriver-JAVA
-Public Subscriver server and client code
+Public Subscriver server and client code in Java<br/>
+__Warning:__<br/> You should change the permissions in the manifest and policy files.